Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 - Cleveland and its opponents have gone over the current 41-point total in eight of 15 games this season.

-- Pittsburgh's games have gone over 41 points in nine of 15 chances this season.
+- Pittsburgh and its opponents have combined to score more than 41 points in nine of 15 games this season.

-- The combined points per game average of the two teams, 41, is equal to Monday's over/under.
+- This season, the two teams have combined to average 41 points per game, which is the same threshold as Monday's over/under.

-- These two squads surrender a combined 46.6 points per game, 5.6 more than this contest's over/under.
+- This contest's over/under is 5.6 points fewer than the 46.6 these two squads combine to give up per game in 2021.

-- Browns games this season feature an average total of 46.1 points, a number 5.1 points higher than Monday's over/under.
+- The average total in Browns games this season is 46.1, 5.1 points above Monday's total of 41.

-- The 41-point total for this game is 2.7 points below the 43.7 points per game average total in Steelers games this season.
+- The 43.7 PPG average total in Steelers games this season is 2.7 points more than this game's over/under.

 Browns stats and trends